 If the chute of your juicer is on the small side, you may need to cut the vegetables down to a manageable size.

-For mine, I simply cut the bell pepper in half, but everything else stayed whole.
+For my Breville compact juicer, I simply cut the bell pepper in half, but everything else stayed whole.
 I find that it juices a lot better if things stay as large as possible, as opposed to cutting into smaller chunks first.

 Run the vegetables through the juicer, pour over ice into two glasses, and serve!